tchoi8/handmadecomputer/Binary/readme.md

 ![](https://farm6.staticflickr.com/5800/20822480345_604712427c_b.jpg =400x)

 The binary clock simply switches between zero and one, visible to us as 'LED not lit,' and then 'LED lit.'
 The period in which the LED blinks, or the clock cycle, is determined by how fast the circuit switches between zero and one.
 Unlike other circuits for the 1-bit computer, the clock is made possible by utilizing the electrical properties of a resistor + capacitor combination, called the *Schmitt-Trigger*.
-Basically, the NAND gate output is connected via a variable resistor, which can change the amount of resistance between the input and output.
-A capacitor between the ground and the logic input then allows enough charge to build up behind the resistor to periodically cross the potential boundary.
-The other input is connected to the voltage, which eliminate the second input having 0 or False as the signal, turning NAND gate.
+The NAND gate is bridged via a variable resistor, which can change the amount of current required to make that route available to the circuit.
+A capacitor between the ground and the logic input allows sufficient charge to build up behind the resistor to periodically cross the potential boundary. ```[we should talk this through, starts getting difficult to parse from here]``` The other input is connected to the power source, which eliminates the second input having 0 or False as the signal, turning NAND gate.
 The Input and Output of this gate is designed to have different value, but it's delayed by the resistor and capacitor.
-The Schimitt-Trigger makes enables the logic gate to remain unaffected until is con input ???
+The Schimitt-Trigger makes enables the logic gate to remain unaffected until it is connected to the input ```???```